chrismurrph/default-db-format/README.md

 #### Configuration

-For a full reference of configuration options see the doc string for `default-db-format.core/check`.
-Here we cover them through examples.
+Here we cover the configuration options for `default-db-format.core/check` using some example applications.
 The default configuration is:
 ````clojure
 {:by-id-kw #{"by-id" "BY-ID"}}
 ````
 However it is likely you will need to set your own configuration, which is done in the `default-db-format.edn` file, kept at `/resources/config/`.
-We will work out the configuration for a selection of example Fulcro applications, then for some devcards within the default-db-format project itself.

 ##### Fulcro Websocket Demo